Disney World Restaurant Discounts & Coupons

 - Contempo Cafe in the Contemporary Resort

-- Earl of Sandwich and Wolfgang Puck Express in Downtown Disney
+- Earl of Sandwich and Wolfgang Puck Express in Disney Springs

-As far as I know, these are the only counter-service restaurants at Disney World that are currently offering self-service sodas.
-Thanks to Christopher L, Joe M, Debbie C and Paula H for info.
+As far as we know, these are the only counter-service restaurants at Disney World that are currently offering self-service sodas.
+Thanks to Clifton T, Christopher L, Joe M, Debbie C and Paula H for info.

 Buy Beverages in Alternate Locations